 Tickets/Admission: Pay the admission fee at the beach

 We may be located in the middle of the country, but that doesn't mean we can't enjoy a beach day with the family!
 The beach at Lake Manawa State Park is perfect for sandcastle building, kayaking, paddle boarding, and swimming.
-Admission for the beach area is $3 per person, and children younger than 2-years-old are free.
+Admission for the beach area is $5 per person, and children younger than 2 years old are free.
 Kayaks, canoes, and paddleboards are available to rent as well.

-There are so many family-friendly things to do in Council Bluffs that we weren't able to fit it all in one blog!
-So, uncover and connect with the people, places, history, and happening that visitors love and locals can't get enough of.
+There are so many family-friendly things to do in Council Bluffs that we weren't able to fit it all into one blog!
+So, uncover and connect with the people, places, history, and happenings that visitors love and locals can't get enough of.
 Check out our recent blogs to get the insider's scoop on all things Council Bluffs.

-For a complete list of attractions, click here!
+For a complete list of attractions, visit our play page!

-For a complete list of places to eat, click here!
+For a complete list of places to eat, check out our restaurant listings!

-Don’t forget to book your hotel stay with one of our properties offering a special discounted rate by clicking here!
+Don’t forget to book your hotel stay with one of our properties by using our Book Direct tool!